 Modern Slavery Act Statement

-The firm is a limited liability partnership with three Partners who control the management of the LLP.
+The firm is a limited liability partnership with four Partners who control the management of the LLP.
 It specialises in providing public law and human rights advice and representation to clients, focusing on the following six practice areas:

 Services are provided throughout the year and therefore work is not seasonable.
 Work is wholly carried out in the United Kingdom.